kaueburiti/nospendchallenge.app/README.md

 * Real-time collaboration with Supabase

-* Secure authentication and data storage
+* Secure authentication using Supabase

-* Push notifications for updates and collaboration
+* Push notifications using OneSignal

 * In-app purchases and subscriptions via RevenueCat

-* Comprehensive analytics with Posthog and UXCam
+* Comprehensive in-app analytics with Posthog

 * Error tracking and performance monitoring with Sentry

+* Internationalization support with i18n

 * Dark/Light mode support